ZAARAOUI999/feplot/README.md

 # FEplot
 A visualization tool for FElupe.

-FEplot is based on the polpular visualization library matplotlib which is used generally to create 2D plots.
-The fantastic thing that comes with FEplot is that matplotlib becomes able to plot 3D FEA results and I mean volume results not surfaces.
+FEplot is based on the popular visualization library ```matplotlib``` which is used generally to create 2D plots.
+The fantastic thing that comes with FEplot is that ```matplotlib``` becomes able to plot 3D volume FEA results.

 ## Setup
 To run this project, you can easily install it locally using pip: